Get your applications cloud savvyBlog

 This means that organisations have moved beyond traditional enterprise architecture models and are actively adopting hybrid IT models.
 The question today is not if organisations should embrace cloud infrastructure, but rather how this move to the cloud should happen.

-In a recent webinar on BrightTALK, we discussed the most important issues facing organisations when tackling the challenges around hybrid IT.
+In a webinar on BrightTALK, we discussed the most important issues facing organisations when tackling the challenges around hybrid IT.
 While most organisations have already started their migration to the cloud, the more challenging work is really only starting.

 Listen to the webinar on 'Deploying enterprise application to Hybrid Cloud – Which cloud?
 Where?' here